SEKOIA-IO/documentation/docs/getting_started/best_practices.md

 ![playbook_example](/assets/getting_started/playbook_example.png){: style="max-width:100%"}

-- **Ensure the duration of each Action** within playbooks is less than X seconds to reduce the chance of a timeout with most third-party tools you interact with.
+- **Ensure the duration of each Action** within playbooks is less than 10 seconds to reduce the chance of a timeout with most third-party tools you interact with.
 - **Track the overall [duration of playbook executions](https://docs.sekoia.io/xdr/features/automate/navigate-playbooks/#playbook-runs)** for each playbook to complete its execution in less than 1 minute.
 - **Ensure no playbook is having an issue** that is visible with the status "Trigger crashed" and "Configuration issues".
 - **Keep a low number of "Ready to start" playbooks**, for instance less than 2, to avoid activation issue after a long period of configuration due to confict with recent evolutions of your community.